 (b) the determination of what constitutes employment or whether or not a person is a worker or a worker’s employer is to be made on the basis that those concepts include anything that is within the scope of a corresponding concept in the statutory workers’ compensation scheme of another State.

-[Section 93AC inserted by No. 36 of 2004 s.
-10; amended by No. 36 of 2004 s.
+[Section 93AC inserted: No. 36 of 2004 s.
+10; amended: No. 36 of 2004 s.
 17(1).]

 93AD.
 Claim in respect of death included